kwonus/AV-Native-SDK/README.md

 ### av-engine internals

-av-engine is a native library, implemented in swift.
-Once a Quelle object model (aka blueprint) is obtained for the search from the blueprint-blue library, it is passed to av-Search.
+av-engine is a native library, implemented in C++.
+Once a Quelle object model (aka blueprint) is obtained for the search from the av-blueprint library, it is passed to av-search.
 Additional details about the object-model can be found in the [Quelle-AVX specification](https://github.com/kwonus/Quelle/blob/main/Quelle-AVX.md).

 ### Development Roadmap